Root Canal FAQs: Clear Answers to Common Questions

 What happens after treatment?

-Will I need a check-up appointment after my root canal?
+Will I need a follow-up appointment?

 Yes.
 You may return to our office for periodic examinations to ensure complete healing of your tooth.